 Bedford Ave. at N. 12th St.

-In the summer especially, the area serves as both home base for an indie kickball league and a cool concert venue for indie bands rocking out in its converted pool.
+In the summer especially, the area serves as both home base for an indie kickball league and swimmers enjoying the 1,500-person-capacity, cerulean-blue pool.
 It's the primary habitat for the much-talked-about species known as the New York Hipster.

 Flatbush Ave. at Eastern Pkwy.; 718-965-8999.